BITSS/ACRE/book/docs/04-improve.md

 It is common that reproductions packages do not include all the original [raw datasets](#describe-inputs).
 To obtain any missing raw data, or information about them, follow these steps:

    - 1 - Identify a specific missing file.
-During the assessment all data sources are idenfied from the paper and appendices (column `data_source` in [this standarized spreadsheet](https://docs.google.com/spreadsheets/d/1LUIdVFH0OfR70C7z07TYeE-uWzKI_JIeWUMaYhqEKK0/edit#gid=0&range=A1)).
-However, some data sources (as delievered to the original investigators) might be missing one or more data files.
-The specific name of this files can sometimes be obtained by looking at the begining of the cleanning code scripts.
-If no specific name is found, the reproducer can reference to "Some (or all) of the files use in the paper corresponding to the data source X".
-If a name is found, it should be recorded in the `data_file` field of the [same spreadsheet](https://docs.google.com/spreadsheets/d/1LUIdVFH0OfR70C7z07TYeE-uWzKI_JIeWUMaYhqEKK0/edit#gid=0&range=A1) as above.
+During the Assessment stage, you identified all data sources from the paper and appendices (column `data_source` in [this standarized spreadsheet](https://docs.google.com/spreadsheets/d/1LUIdVFH0OfR70C7z07TYeE-uWzKI_JIeWUMaYhqEKK0/edit#gid=0&range=A1)).
+However, some data sources (as delivered to the original investigators) might be missing one or more data files.
+You can sometimes find the specific name of those files by looking at the beginning of the cleaning code scripts.
+If not, you  can reference to “Some (or all) of the files used in the paper corresponding to the data source X”.
+If you find the name of the file,  record it in the  `data_file` field of the [same spreadsheet](https://docs.google.com/spreadsheets/d/1LUIdVFH0OfR70C7z07TYeE-uWzKI_JIeWUMaYhqEKK0/edit#gid=0&range=A1) as above.
    - 2 - Verify whether this file(s) can be easily obtained from the web.
       - 2.1 - If yes: obtain the missing files and add them to the reproducibility package.
 Make sure to obtain permission to repost this data.
 See [tips for communication](#tips-for-communication) for a template email.
       - 2.2 - If no: proceed to step 3.
-   - 3 - [Verify the ACRE database](ADD LINK) for previous attemps to contact the authors on this topic.
+   - 3 - [Verify the ACRE database](ADD LINK) for previous attempts to contact the authors regarding this paper.
    - 4 - Contact the original authors and kindly request the original materials.
-Be mindful of the authors time, and remember that the paper you are trying to reproduce was most likely published in a time where standards for computational reproducibility where low or non-existent.
+Be mindful of the authors’ time, and remember that the paper you are trying to reproduce was possibly  published at a time where standards for computational reproducibility were different.
 See [tips for communication](#tips-for-communication) for sample language on how to approach the authors.
-   - 5 - If the data sets are not available due to confidentiality or proprietary issues, the researcher conducting the reproduction can still improve the reproduction package by including a detailed set of instructions, including contact information and possible costs, for future researchers to follow.
+   - 5 - If the data sets are not available due to confidentiality or proprietary issues, the researcher conducting the reproduction can still improve the reproduction package by providing detailed  instructions, including contact information and possible costs, for future researchers to follow.

-In additions to the efforts to obtain raw data, reproductors can also contribute by obtainning missing analysis data.
+In additions to the efforts to obtain raw data, you can also contribute by obtainning missing analysis data.

 ### Add missing analysis data files (+AD)

-[Analysis data](#describe-inputs) can be missing for two reasons: (i) raw data exists but the procedures to transform the different raw data sets into a analysis data are not fully reproducible, or (ii) some or all raw data is missing and some of all the analysis data is not included in the original reproduction package.
+[Analysis data](#describe-inputs) can be missing for two reasons: (i) raw data exists, but the procedures to transform it into analysis data are not fully reproducible, or (ii) some or all raw data is missing and some of all the analysis data is not included in the original reproduction package.
 To obtain any missing analysis data, follow these steps:

-  - 1 - Identify specific name of the missing data set.
+  - 1 - Identify the specific name of the missing data set.
 Typically this information can be found in some of the analysis code that calls such data in order to perform an analysis (eg `analysis_data_03.csv`).
   - 2 - Verify that such data cannot be obtained by running the data cleaning code over the raw data.
-  - 3 - [Verify the ACRE database](ADD LINK) for previous attemps to contact the authors on this topic.
+  - 3 - [Verify the ACRE database](ADD LINK) for previous attempts to contact the authors on this topic.
   - 4 - [Contact the authors](#tips-for-communication) and request the specific data set.

 ### Add missing analysis code (+AC)